iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.phe.couchto5K 4 reviews"/>
 </p>

+> Easy to follow app.
+Keeps you on track with your progress<br> :date: __2021-06-09 18:32:21__

+> Amazed I ran at all, let alone for 30 mins.
+I actually pushed myself to a full 5k the week after which took 45 mins.
+Probably need to make clear to users that they probably won't do 5k in the 30 mins time goal unless they are very fast.
+Should be called Couch to 30 minutes run, really to be more realistic App can also cut out mid run which is very annoying when you are waiting for coach to tell you to slow down etc....Aside from that, it's really good.
+Thank you.
+I used Laura.<br> :date: __2021-06-09 07:33:00__

 > Fantastic.
 App so well developed that it can make you into a runner in 9 weeks safely, without injury & making you realise you can become a runner.
 I have continued for one year having started the app in March 2020.<br> :date: __2021-06-05 14:59:50__